particle-iot/docs/src/content/reference/firmware.md

 }
 ```

+- When using INPUT\_PULLDOWN make sure a high level signal does not exceed 3.3V.
 - INPUT\_PULLUP does not work as expected on TX on the P1, Electron, and  E Series and should not be used.
 - INPUT\_PULLDOWN does not work as expected on D0 and D1 on the P1 because the P1 module has hardware pull-up resistors on these pins.

+Also beware when using pins D3, D5, D6, and D7 as OUTPUT controlling external devices.
+After reset, these pins will be briefly taken over for JTAG/SWD, before being restored to the default high-impedance INPUT state during boot.

+- D3, D5, and D7 are pulled high with a pull-up
+- D6 is pulled low with a pull-down
+- D4 is left floating

+The brief change in state (especially when connected to a MOSFET that can be triggered by the pull-up or pull-down) may cause issues when using these pins in certain circuits.
+You can see this with the D7 blue LED which will blink dimly and briefly at boot.

 ### getPinMode(pin)